eibenp/homebridge-gree-airconditioner/README.md

 1) Click on the waste icon of the selected accessory

 On some platforms the graphical user interface of Homebridge does not support accessory removal.
 In this case you have to remove and reinstall the plugin to remove a deprecated accessory or you need to manually edit the cache file (it requires advanced Homebridge technical knowledge).

+### How to restart Home App

+Some settings are updated only after Home App restart (e.g. Heating / Cooling threshold limits).
+Restarting the Home App means you have to remove it from memory and start again.
+This is possible by restarting the device (e.g. iPhone), or by quitting the app.
+On iPhone this steps are required to quit the app:
+1) From the Home Screen, swipe up from the bottom of the screen and pause in the middle of the screen.
+1) Swipe right or left to find the app that you want to close.
+1) Swipe up on the app's preview to close the app.

+On iPad follow these steps to quit the app:
+1) Swipe up from the bottom of the screen and hold.
+You will see all open apps and their preview.
+1) Swipe horizontally to find the app you wish to close.
+Finally, swipe up on an app card to force quit it.

 ### Troubleshouting